VictoriaDhmn/OSMNetFusion/README.md

 ### Simplified topology

-- OSM network includes comprehensive but complex topological information.
+- The OSM network includes comprehensive but complex topological information.
 This is both due to the multitude of complex intersections and the different paths for the various modes of transport.
 Here the topology is simplified to obtain a clearer street layout.
 - Tags of the individual directed links are carefully merged to minimize information loss.
 Considered tags are listed below.

 ### Multimodal

-- THe simplification disregards accessibility by different transport modes, but this is accounted for when merging information.
+- Initially, the simplification disregards accessibility by different transport modes, but this is accounted for when merging information.
 - Each link is labelled based on its accessibility by foot, bike, motorized traffic (and public transport - in progress).
 This allows easy extraction of networks by mode of transport.

 **Note**: This approach is tailored to OSM data.
 The simplification should theoretically work for custom networks, but this has not been tested.
 **Note**: The degree of simplification can be customized in `configFile`.
 **NOTE**: Trajectory data can easily be map-matched to a mode-specific network using tools like [LeuvenMapMatching](https://github.com/wannesm/LeuvenMapMatching).

----

 ## Input data